Etcetera-Agency/n8n-discord-bot/n8nTasks/Task01_NotionConnector.md

 workflow only **queries** databases and **updates** properties on existing pages; it never creates new ones.
 The connector should expose helpers that replace n8n's Notion nodes.
+Database IDs such as the Team Directory, Workload, and Profile Stats must be supplied via configuration or environment variables rather than hardcoded inside the connector.

 ## Supported operations
 1. **Team Directory lookups**
-   - find by employee name
+   - find a page by the `Name` property
    - find by Discord channel ID
    - update a page with Discord user ID and channel ID
 2. **Workload database**